jlinn/elasticsearch-analysis-email/README.md

 * `part`: Defaults to `null`.
 If left `null`, all email address parts will be tokenized.
 Options are `whole`, `localpart`, and `domain`.
 * `tokenize_domain`: Defaults to `true`.
 If `true`, the domain will be further tokenized using a [reverse path hierarchy tokenizer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-pathhierarchy-tokenizer.html) with the delimiter set to `.`.
 * `split_on_plus`: Defaults to `true`.
 If `true`, the localpart of the email address will be split on the first instance of `+`, and both the part preceding `+` and the whole localpart will be used as tokens.
+* `split_localpart`: Defaults to `null`.
+This parameter expects an array of strings.
+If provided, the localpart will be split on each of the given strings.
 * `allow_malformed`: Defaults to `false`.
 If `true`, malformed email addresses will not be rejected, but will be indexed without tokenization.

 ### Example: